uwhumansvszombies/uwhvz/README.md

 2. If you are willing to take an issue/task on, do step 1, assign yourself, and make a PR!
-3. Your PR needs to be approved by either [Tiffany Yeung][@tiffanynwyeung] if it is related to any front-end, styling, and views overall, OR [Tristan Ohlson][@tso] for anything regarding the backend.
+3. Your PR needs to be approved by either [Tiffany Yeung][@tiffanynwyeung] if it is related to the styling/views/frontend, OR [Tristan Ohlson][@tso] for anything regarding the backend.

 ## Notes

 UW HVZ Website Requirements

-## Dashboard
+### Dashboard

 Certain UI aspects for Humans and Zombies must be distinct, but the core must be the same for all players.